atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 }
 ```

-* Computed properties are now valid.
+* Computed properties names are also valid.

 ```javascript
 var prop = 'c';